percona/percona-xtradb-cluster/doc/source/howtos/upgrade_guide.rst

-Before you start the upgrade, move your custom settings from :file:`/etc/mysql/percona-xtradb-cluster.conf.d/wsrep.cnf` (on Debian and Ubuntu) or from :file:`/etc/percona-xtradb-cluster.conf.d/wsrep.cnf` (on Red Hat and CentOS) to the new location accordingly.
+Before you start the upgrade, move your custom settings from :file:`/etc/mysql/percona-xtradb-cluster.conf.d/wsrep.cnf` (on Debian and Ubuntu) or from :file:`/etc/percona-xtradb-cluster.conf.d/wsrep.cnf` (on Red Hat and CentOS) to the appropriate location.

 ``caching_sha2_password`` is the default authentication plugin